danhdeng/rest-api-testing/README.md

-# rest-api-session-jwt-mongodb-ts
+# rest-api-testing

-build secure rest api with JWT authentication and cache the jwt token with session.
+implmented a testing cases against the rest-api-session-jwt-mongodb-ts project with testing library supertest and jest